• Subscribe to Blog via Email

 Sharpie Drawings on Tin Foil

-I did learned this technique from my co-worker Jayne, who taught it during summer school last year.
+I learned this technique from my co-worker Jayne, who taught it during summer school last year.
 I think drawing on tin foil is a unique experience for kids that can be done using a variety of themes!
 My third and fourth graders had a great time making these abstract drawings using Sharpie markers on tin foil.
-To prepare the surface, pull out a sheet of tin foil and carefully flatten it on to a piece of cardboard or matboard. … Read more…
+To prepare the surface, pull out a sheet of tin foil and carefully flatten it on to a piece of cardboard or matboard.
+Tape … Read more…

 Decoupaged Stool and Romero Britto Inspired Hearts Canvas